fxl271/turbo-broccoli/front end/README.txt

 There should be 2 main pages
 - a home page that allows for inputs to run the trainign
 - a results page to show the results of training the model

+in order to run the flask application use this command in the terminal:

+	flask --app fileName run